Stochastic Collision Theory of Magnetism in Radical Fluids: Model

-The first term (linear in $J_{ij}$) averages to zero over collisions; the second term ($\propto J_{ij}^2$) provides a unidirectional ``rectifying'' effect that enhances magnetization (Supplementary Material Secs.~3, 4, 8).
-We adopt the TAP effective-field structure as an analogy; a rigorous derivation from first principles is not claimed (Supplementary Material Sec.~8).
-Relaxation ($T_1$) counteracts this.
+Within this effective-field model, the first-order term in Eq.~(2), linear in $J_{ij}$, averages to zero over collisions because the exchange coupling fluctuates symmetrically about zero; the second-order term, $\propto J_{ij}^2$, is sign-definite and therefore provides the net contribution that enhances magnetization (Supplementary Material Secs.~3 and 4).
+The structure of the second-order bias follows the Thouless--Anderson--Palmer (TAP) mean-field framework for disordered exchange couplings \cite{1979palmer_Internalfielddistributionsmodelspinglasses}; \emph{TAP theory} supplies an effective single-spin field in which the sign-definite quadratic piece plays the role of a ferromagnetic bias.
+That second-order contribution is included following Palmer's cavity (``hole'') formulation of the effective field for the three-dimensional vector-spin case, as detailed for our collision-driven setting in Supplementary Material Sec.~3.

+Compared with Redfield-type master equations \cite{1957redfield_OnTheoryRelaxationProcesses}, which are often employed when weak coupling to a harmonic bath sets temperature-dependent relaxation rates around a static reference Hamiltonian, the present approach treats each collision as an event that redraws $J_{ij}$ while retaining complete positivity through the Lindblad structure and enforcing lattice detailed balance through $\mathcal{D}_{\mathrm{relax}}$ (Supplementary Material Sec.~7).
+This event-based picture matches the concentrated-radical fluid setting emphasized here, where encounter rates and exchange magnitudes fluctuate strongly.

+In simulations, this model is evaluated using the discrete-time, classical stochastic update rule summarized in Supplementary Material Sec.~8.
+Relaxation with time constant $T_1$ gradually counteracts this bias.
 From the steady-state populations we obtain the susceptibility

-where $\Updelta B$ is the internal magnetic flux density and $C$ is the Curie constant (Supplementary Material Sec.~5).
-For the numerical analysis we employ the simplified model retaining only the second-order term, as shown in Fig.~2.
+where $\Updelta B$ is the interaction-induced shift in the magnetic flux density and $C$ is the Curie constant (Supplementary Material Sec.~5).
+The Results section compares the full and simplified models under identical conditions and then reports temperature and concentration dependences using the validated second-order-only formulation, which is computationally far more efficient.